mrowll1/Co2/README.md

 ## What does it do:

-1.Scans SLURM job history:
+1️⃣ Scans SLURM Job History

-    -Looks back over the last N days (default: 10) and retrieves jobs that have completed, failed, or timed out.
+Looks back over the last N days (default: 10).

--Skips duplicates:
+Retrieves jobs with status: COMPLETED, FAILED, or TIMEOUT.

-    -Only appends data for jobs not already recorded in the output report.
+Skips duplicates — only appends data for jobs not already recorded in the output report.

-2.Retrieves energy metrics:
+2️⃣ Retrieves Energy Metrics

-  -For each job:
+For each job:

-      -Gets energy used by the main compute step (scientific compute energy, from sub-steps).
+Gets energy used by the main compute step (scientific compute energy, from sub-steps).

-      -Gets total job energy (all steps combined).
+Gets total job energy (all steps combined).

-  -Calculates and logs:
+Calculates and logs:

-      -Scientific and total energy in kilojoules (kJ) and kilowatt-hours (kWh).
+🔋 Scientific & total energy:

+Kilojoules (kJ)

+Kilowatt-hours (kWh)

-      -Estimated CO₂ emissions (g), using a configurable emissions factor (default: 174 g/kWh).
+🌍 Estimated CO₂ emissions (g), using configurable emission factor (default: 174 g/kWh).
-      -Job partition and UTC start timestamp.

-3.Summarizes totals:
+🖥 Job partition

+🕒 Job start time (UTC)

+3️⃣ Summarizes Totals
-  -At the top of the report, writes:
+At the top of the report:

-      -The sum of scientific and total energy across all recorded jobs.
+✅ Sum of scientific and total energy across all recorded jobs.

-      -The sum of estimated CO₂ emissions.
+✅ Sum of estimated CO₂ emissions.

 ##  Suggestions -LLview